kiran-garre/Automobile-Playground/writeup.md

 [^3]: Unless you're talking about rotary engines--another simple yet ingenious design with one large Reuleaux-triangle-looking rotor.
 [^4]: The `Engine` class is just a wrapper class that calls the functions of the crankshaft and cylinders; the `Crankshaft` and `Cylinder` classes are still what make up the engine.
 [^5]: Assuming the car has an automatic transmission.
 [^6]: In a real car, if we let the torque converter spin freely, the impeller would always be slightly faster than the turbine.
-As the speeds get faster and faster, this makes the energy transfer more and more inefficient.
+As the rotational velocities get faster and faster, this makes the energy transfer more and more inefficient.
 As a result, modern cars will typically lock the impeller and turbine together at higher speeds to reduce these inefficiencies.
+[^7]: You may notice a parallel between the ideas of the powerband and the peak airflow.
+They are directly related and both influence the RPM range that creates the optimal torque and horsepower.
+[^8]: The powerband is actually why electric vehicles offer such fast acceleration.
+Electric motors usually have a much wider powerband than combustion engines, meaning that they can maintain high torque for a huge RPM range.
+At an RPM where a car engine might be producing only 40% of its optimal torque, an electric motor could produce 80% or more.
+This eliminates the need for multi-speed transmissions in electric cars and offers significant performance benefits.